What is reconstructive hand surgery?

 The results of the surgery will depend on the severity of the condition.
 You can usually expect significant improvement in function, particularly after physical therapy, and a thin, fairly inconspicuous scar.

-Hand surgery for Congenital Deformities
+Hand Surgery for Congenital Deformities

 Congenital deformities of the hand can interfere with proper hand growth and cause significant problems in the use of the hand.
 Fortunately, with modern surgical techniques most defects can be corrected at a very early age-in some cases during infancy, in others at two or three years-allowing normal development and functioning of the hand.